DanilSuits/probabilityKata/log.md

 Java insists that, because combinedWith is now defined by the interface, the visibility rules changed.
 So we have to make small change to accomodate that.

+## RED: breaking the circular dependency

+The previous implementation of the interface wasn't satisfactory, because the interface had a dependency on its implementation.
+What we want is that Probability depends on the contract, but not the other way around.

+We can define the contract in terms of itself, but the strong type checker objects.

+There's a well known pattern for this in Java, but I wanted to be explicitly call out the problem, rather than moving directly to the solution without showing the motivation.

+Outside of this exercise, I would not normally include a commit that breaks the build.